remix-run/react-router/docs/guides/overview.md

 component whose props are changing.
 This way you can leverage the performance of the React DOM diff algorithm.
 Look at the `Contact` handler in the `master-detail` example.

-If you'd rather be lazy, you can use the `addHandlerKey` option and set it to `true` on your route to opt-out of the performance.
-See also [Route][Route].

 Scrolling
 ---------